International Ministry Council

 Dan and Sarah served full-time with Wycliffe Bible Translators and SIL International from 2007 before joining DOOR in 2017.
 They worked for several years in language survey, working with deaf communities in Ecuador, Portugal, Romania and Italy.
 They also have supported sign language translation projects in Eurasia in several ways, including technical support for video editing and studios and project setup and planning.
 Dan and Sarah have also spent several summers on teaching staff at SIL International’s linguistics program at the University of North Dakota.
 They hold master’s degrees in applied linguistics…

-J. and Wendy are two of the longest-serving members of DOOR International, with Wendy joining in 1994 and J. in 2000.
-J. works daily alongside DOOR’s global Deaf leadership, providing guidance, support, and encouragement in planning, training, curriculum development, and ministry supervision.
+Jojo and Wendy are two of the longest-serving members of DOOR International, with Wendy joining in 1994 and Jojo in 2000.
+Jojo works daily alongside DOOR’s global Deaf leadership, providing guidance, support, and encouragement in planning, training, curriculum development, and ministry supervision.
 Wendy assists the Vice President and helps foster communications with DOOR’s global Deaf teams.
 She also encourages DOOR staff and wives through mentorship and teaching.